miltonorlando/miltonorlando/README.md

 <h2>🕵️ Hands on Cybersecurity Practice</h2>

 -  How to get into Cybersecurity Starting From Zero (LINK COMING SOON)
--  A Day in the Life of a Cybersecurity Anayst (LINK COMING SOON)
+-  A Day in the Life of a Software Anayst (LINK COMING SOON)

 <h2>👨‍💻 Software Development Projects:</h2>